-A sweet-sounding engine and balanced chassis make for a rewarding drive
+A sweet-sounding six-cylinder engine and balanced chassis make for a rewarding drive

 The Supra is one of the most iconic sports cars of the 90s and 00s, and the ability to tune its straight-six '2JZ' engine to produce huge power became legendary amongst enthusiasts.

-Toyota didn't want to sully the Supra name by offering any engine other than a straight-six in the new one, but it wasn't producing such an engine for any other model.
-So, somewhat controversially, Toyota partnered with BMW to share some development costs of the Supra and Z4, and gain access to the German brand’s 3.0-litre performance engines.
+Toyota didn't want to sully the Supra name by offering a range-topping engine other than a straight-six, but it wasn't producing such an engine for any other model.
+So, somewhat controversially, Toyota partnered with BMW to share some development costs of the Supra and Z4, and gain access to the German brand’s performance engines.

 It was also decided the Supra should have a shorter wheelbase but a wider stance and a lower centre of gravity than the GT 86, while the Supra also boasts a perfect 50:50 weight distribution and a much stiffer body.
 Drive quickly on track and the Supra corners with real precision, but there's also lots of adjustability to change the cornering line without any nasty surprises.
 This ability to play with the car at its limits makes it very rewarding for the driver, and it's no coincidence Toyota has benchmarked the Supra against the class-leading Porsche 718 Cayman.

 There's slightly more body roll in the Supra but the car still feels rigid and composed, with lots of grip on dry roads.
 In the wet, we found the Supra to be more playful, especially if the throttle was applied early in the corner.
 With a 2.0-litre engine fitted, not only is the Supra more than £8,000 cheaper, it's also around 100kg lighter.
 While not as fast in a straight line, less weight at the front of the car means the entry-level Supra actually feels more agile.
 The steering is more responsive too.